 Second Method: 30 Seconds To Polar Align Your Telescope

 - The first step is to install the app.
 Make sure the app comes with an equatorial grid function.
-Also, a Telrad field of view or crosshair view will be of great help for this.
+Also, a Telrad field of view or crosshair view will greatly help this.
 Sky Safari or SkEye both of these apps will be perfect for this purpose.
 Make sure you’ve set the display brightness of your phone as high as possible (as daylight makes the screen hard to see).

 - In this step, we’ll set up the mount.
 The polar axis needs to be directed towards the north.
-For those who have a German equatorial mount, set the optic to the mount, change the declination to +90 degree and leave the lens cap ON.
-The lens cover will act as a perpendicular surface to the polar axis of the mount.
+For those with a German equatorial mount, set the optic to the mount, change the declination to +90 degrees and leave the lens cap ON.
+The lens cover will act as a perpendicular surface to the mount’s polar axis.

 - Open the planetarium app first.
 Now secure the phone above the lens cap using some elastic cord or tap.
-As the display of the phone is on top, the phone will be directed towards the South Celestial Pole.
+As the phone’s display is on top, the phone will be directed towards the South Celestial Pole.

-- Keeping the above point in mind, you need to fine-tune the polar axis of the mount.
+- Keeping the above point in mind, you need to fine-tune the mount’s polar axis.
 The EQ grid should change accordingly.
-Adjust until the south celestial pole and the grid aligns perfectly.
+Adjust until the south celestial pole, and the grid aligns perfectly.

-- Once your pole is perfectly centered behind the crosshair or in the Telrad circle, your telescope will be polar aligned perfectly.
+- Once your pole is perfectly centered behind the crosshair or in the Telrad circle, your telescope will be polarly aligned.

 If you have a wedge-mounted telescope, this technique will get far easier.
 Adjustable wedge-like devices can move according to the user’s latitude, which makes this technique extremely easy.

-This method won’t guarantee a perfect long duration sun tracking, however, this 30 second procedure will offer you 3 to 4 minutes perfect tracking of the sun.
+This method won’t guarantee perfect long-duration sun tracking.
+However, this 30-second procedure will offer you 3 to 4 minutes of perfect tracking of the sun.